ddev/ddev/docs/content/users/install/performance.md

     On macOS and Linux (including WSL2) the default `.ddev/mutagen/mutagen.yml` chooses the `posix-raw` type of symlink handling.
 (See [mutagen docs](https://mutagen.io/documentation/synchronization/symbolic-links)).
 This basically means any symlink created will try to sync, regardless of whether it’s valid in the other environment.
 Mutagen, however, does not support `posix-raw` on traditional Windows, so DDEV uses the `portable` symlink mode.
 The result is that on Windows, using Mutagen, symlinks must be strictly limited to relative links that are inside the Mutagen section of the project.
     * **It’s a filesystem feature.
 Make backups!**<br>
     If we’ve learned anything from computer file-storage adventures, it’s that backups are always a good idea!
+    * **Large `node_modules` can cause cause slow sync times**<br>
+    When you’re compiling static, front-end assets with tools like `npm` and `yarn`, e.g. Drupal themes, syncing the `node_modules` directory can be very slow.
+We recommend excluding `node_modules` by adding it to the `sync:defaults:ignore:paths` list in `mutagen.yml`; see [Advanced Mutagen Configuration Options](#advanced-mutagen-configuration-options) for details.
+This problem can also occur with directories that contain large binaries or fonts, for example.

     ### Syncing After `git checkout`